 Environmental Compliance Violation

-An environmental compliance violation is a government-issued citation against a business or landowner, for a wrongdoing that breaks environmental laws.
+An environmental compliance violation is a government-issued citation against a business or landowner, for wrongdoings that break environmental laws.
 These acts can be intentional or unintentional occurrences of poor business practices, which are harmful to the environment.
 Thus, violations can scale from minor infractions to misdemeanors and felonies.
 Nonetheless, the business owner is fully responsible for correcting a violation and paying penalties.
 Environmental laws and regulations are in place to protect the land, air, water, and health of the public.
 And environmental compliance policies are in place to ensure the general public maintains proper records, permits, and good housekeeping standards for the generation, storage, and disposal of hazardous waste.
 Failure to abide by any of these rules results in an environmental compliance violation.
-Updated July 17, 2021.
+Updated October 29, 2930.

 Types of Violations

 There are various actions that constitute a violation of environmental compliance laws.
 And the severity of the laws which constitute the illegality of action varies by jurisdiction.
 Moreover, environmental compliance violations can be grouped into general categories.
 When reporting, receiving, or trying to avoid a citation for a violation, the key points to consider are:

 - Is the violation of a one-time occurrence, or is it ongoing?